cbeck4-maryville/JenkinsAssignment/README.md

 This is for running a seeecond test, just to be sure

-This is for a test.
-Github -> Jenkins -> Nexus wish me luck!
+1. This is for a test.
+Github -> Jenkins -> Nexus 2. wish me luck!
+3. Third tiems the charm!